As of October 17, 2018, cannabis is no longer considered a “controlled substance” in Canada.

 Cannabis for Medical Purposes in Canada

 They can discuss whether or not marijuana is a good option for their medical condition and symptoms.

-If the answer is yes, the practitioner will provide a medical document, or authorization, to legally obtain, possess and use cannabis to treat your condition and symptoms.
+If the answer is yes, the practitioner will provide a medical document or authorization to legally obtain, possess, and use cannabis to treat your condition and symptoms.

-Accessing Cannabis Legally in Canada from a Licensed Producer
+Accessing Cannabis Legally in Canada

 - Complete that licensed producer’s registration form online or in-person